Waiting for Dutch: Plot

 In March 1979, the Gerhardt dynasty, led by unrelenting family patriarch Otto Gerhardt, rules over Fargo, North Dakota.
-He has three living sons, the oldest being the fierce and ambitious Dodd (Jeffrey Donovan), followed by the calm and impassive Bear (Angus Sampson), and the indignant and impulsive Rye.
+He has three living sons, the oldest being the fierce and ambitious Dodd (Jeffrey Donovan), followed by the calm and impassive Bear (Angus Sampson), and the indignant and impulsive Rye (Kieran Culkin).

-The family's hierarchy, together with the entire fate of Fargo, becomes uncertain when Otto suffers a sudden, very serious stroke.
-Unaware of this event, Rye, who owes Dodd money, is tipped off by typewriter salesman Skip Sprang and follows Judge Irma Mundt to a breakfast diner called "Waffle Hut" in Luverne, Minnesota and tries to intimidate her for financial gain.
-However, she is unimpressed and is quickly annoyed by his threats, ultimately spraying him with bug spray to make him leave; Rye impulsively shoots her in response, before also killing the cook and the waitress.
-In front of the diner, he witnesses the apparition of an unidentified flying object, before being hit by a car.
+The family's hierarchy, together with the entire fate of Fargo, becomes uncertain when Otto suffers a sudden stroke.
+Unaware of this event, Rye, who owes Dodd money, is tipped off by typewriter salesman Skip Sprang and follows Judge Irma Mundt to a breakfast diner in Luverne, Minnesota, and tries to intimidate her for financial gain.
+However, Mundt is quickly annoyed by his threats, ultimately spraying him with bug spray to make him leave; Rye impulsively shoots the judge in response, before also killing the cook and the waitress.
+In front of the diner, Rye witnesses the apparition of an unidentified flying object before being hit by a car.
 After a moment, the driver of the car simply drives away with Rye's body.

-Minnesota state trooper Lou Solverson (Patrick Wilson) receives a call reporting the Waffle Hut shooting and goes to investigate with his father-in-law, Sheriff Hank Larsson (Ted Danson).
-They discover the three bodies, notice skid marks as well as a car not belonging to any of the victims (Rye's), and find a bloodied bill outside in the snow, next to the skid marks.
-They come to the possible conclusion that the car belongs to the killer, who came to rob the diner, and then left using another car, although they do not understand why.
-They eventually notice a shoe up in a nearby tree (which probably landed there when Rye was hit by the car).
-Lou then comes home to his beloved wife Betsy (Cristin Milioti) and their daughter Molly.
-Betsy suffers from cancer; Lou refuses to discuss the issue on most occasions, even with her father Hank, and acts vague and unrealistically optimistic about her future when he does.
+Minnesota state trooper Lou Solverson (Patrick Wilson) receives a call reporting the shooting and investigates with his father-in-law, Sheriff Hank Larsson (Ted Danson).
+They notice skid marks, a car not belonging to any of the victims (Rye's) and a bloodied bill outside in the snow.
+The pair deduce that the car belongs to the killer, assuming he came to rob the diner and left in another car, although they do not understand why.
+They eventually notice a shoe up in a nearby tree (a result of Rye being hit by the car).
+Lou comes home to his beloved wife Betsy (Cristin Milioti) and their daughter Molly.
+Betsy suffers from cancer; Lou refuses to discuss the issue on most occasions, even with his father-in-law, and acts vague and unrealistically optimistic about her future when he does.